 Did you know that headaches affect up to three-quarters of adults between 18-65 each year worldwide?
 Unfortunately, even though headaches are common, they can also be difficult to categorize, especially since there are more than 150 different types.

 The good news is that many headache disorders respond to specialized treatment, but they require an accurate diagnosis from a trained professional.
-Our team at Metro Pain and Vein Centers offers comprehensive solutions for chronic pain conditions, including headaches and migraines.
+Our team at Metro Pain Centers offers comprehensive solutions for chronic pain conditions, including headaches and migraines.
 We have multiple locations in New York and New Jersey to serve you.

 Here are a few headache symptoms you shouldn’t ignore.